2.7 Tools Menu

 Screenshot operation: After the user clicks the Screenshot button, a dialog box appears for setting parameters related to the screenshot.

-• Image size setting: In the dialog box, users can set the size of the output image to meet different needs.
+Image size setting: In the dialog box, users can set the size of the output image to meet different needs.

-1. Start the Output DOM function: Click the [Output DOM] button to set the output parameters.
+Start the Output DOM function: Click the [Output DOM] button to set the output parameters.

-2. Set the output path: Specify a folder as the output path of the DOM.
+Set the output path: Specify a folder as the output path of the DOM.

-4. Set Resolution: Enter the desired resolution of the output image in centimeters.
+Set Resolution: Enter the desired resolution of the output image in centimeters.
 This determines the size of each pixel in real geographic space.

-• tif file: Tagged Image File Format is a flexible bitmap format that supports a wide range of metadata, including geotags.
+tif file: Tagged Image File Format is a flexible bitmap format that supports a wide range of metadata, including geotags.

 The Model Cropping feature allows the user to crop the excess portion of the model to meet specific needs, leaving only the desired portion.
 This is useful when working with large or complex model data, especially when only certain areas of the model are needed.

-Select the clipping area
+Select the clipping area.

 Users can import a kml format file as the clipping area, or use the screen drawing function to draw the clipping area directly on the model.
 When drawing, click [Screen Drawing] and left-click on the model to draw the area, and you can draw multiple surfaces.
 When you are finished drawing, click the [Eed Drawing] button.
-Drawing multiple faces means that multiple areas can be cut at once.
+Drawing multiple faces means that various regions can be cut at once.

 Select Model